gaionescu/php-hackathon-2022/README.md

    -The update programme function could be implemented

 9. What would you change regarding this anti hackathon?
-   It is as good as it gets
+   -It is as good as it gets